-Exceptional Value Waters - Surface waters of high quality, which satisfies PA Code Title 25 Environmental Protection, Chapter 93 Water Quality Standards 93.4b(b) (relating to anti-degradation).
+Exceptional Value Waters - Surface waters of high quality, which satisfies PA Code Title 25 Environmental Protection, Chapter 93 Water Quality Standards 93.4b(b) (relating to antidegradation).

-Existing Conditions - The initial condition of a project site prior to the proposed construction.
+Existing Conditions - The dominant land cover during the 5-year period immediately preceding a proposed regulated activity.
 If the initial condition of the site is not forested or undeveloped land, the land use shall be considered as "meadow" unless the natural land cover is documented to generate lower curve numbers or Rational "C" Coefficients, such as forested lands.